What was point of women's quota bill if it could not be implemented immediately: Priyanka Gandhi

-Speaking at a rally at Mohankheda in tribal-dominated Dhar district of poll-bound Madhya Pradesh, she also made a pitch for a caste census and slammed the BJP government in the state over corruption.
+Speaking at a rally at Mohankheda in tribal-dominated Dhar district of poll-bound Madhya Pradesh, she also made a pitch for a caste census and slammed the BJP government in the state over corruption, asking why it was not sending ED officials to the premises of those who indulged in graft in the state under the saffron party's rule.

 She also asked why the Union government was averse to conducting a caste census "if everyone has equal rights".

-Whether those in this 84 per cent group are holding any key government positions, she asked.
+She asked whether those in this 84 per cent group are holding any key government positions.

 The Congress general secretary also took potshots at Prime Minister Narendra Modi for his frequent visits to Madhya Pradesh ahead of the assembly elections that are due by the year-end.